SaylBlessings/Terraform-DevSecOps-GCP-Project/README.md

     }
 ```

-###  Tasks
+###  Task
-A data science company I work for has all of its workloads running on one major cloud provider platform.
-The company uses cloud-managed services only, including a mixture of virtual machines and containers, databases, caches, and object storage.

-•	The company employs junior and senior developers and SREs, and deployments of code, as well as infrastructure, are automated as code.
-Only very few users should have administrative privileges on the cloud platform.
-Furthermore, the company’s cloud resources under my purview are meant to be internal only; there are no services meant to be exposed to the public.

-•	As a senior cloud security engineer, I was tasked with creating a system of continuous monitoring and automated remediations that cover but are not limited to the following cases:
+As a senior cloud engineer at a leading IT consulting company, I have been tasked with designing and implementing a comprehensive system for continuous monitoring and automated remediation of security and compliance issues across our cloud infrastructure.

+- Our company's entire workload is hosted on a single major cloud provider platform, utilizing a range of cloud-managed services, including virtual machines, containers, databases, caches, and object storage.
+Our team consists of junior and senior developers, SREs, and cloud engineers, with automated deployments of code and infrastructure as code.

+### Security Requirements

+To ensure the security and integrity of our cloud resources, I have identified the following key requirements:

+- Restrict administrative privileges to only a select few users.
+- Ensure all cloud resources are internal-only and not exposed to the public internet.

+### Monitoring and Remediation Requirements

+The system I am designing must continuously monitor and automatically remediate the following security and compliance issues:

-o	Identity and Access Management changes that result in privilege escalation (note: think about both users and service accounts, both internal and ones belonging to external services).
+1. *Identity and Access Management (IAM) changes*: Detect and respond to IAM changes that result in privilege escalation, including changes to user and service account permissions, both internal and external.

-o	Creating or modifying resources that are exposed to the public internet.
+2. *Publicly exposed resources*: Identify and remediate resources that are exposed to the public internet, ensuring that all cloud resources remain internal-only.

-o	Users having no MFA on their accounts.

-o	Changes made to internal networking settings.
+3. *Multi-Factor Authentication (MFA)*: Monitor and enforce MFA on all user accounts, ensuring that no users have MFA disabled.
+4. *Internal networking changes*: Detect and respond to changes made to internal networking settings, ensuring that our cloud resources remain secure and compliant.

+By implementing this system, I aim to ensure the security, integrity, and compliance of our cloud infrastructure, protecting our internal resources and data from unauthorized access and exposure.

 ![alt text](image-1.png)